Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/creating-project/index.en.md

 ## Create a Data Connection for the pipeline server

-* We have deployed an instance of Minio in the cluster to act as a simple Object Storage for our purposes.
+* We have deployed a Minio instance in the cluster to act as a simple Object Storage.
-* You will need to **Add data connection** that points to it.
+* You will need to **add a data connection** that points to it.
 Scroll down to the bottom of data science project page and click on "Data Connections":
 ![02-02-add-dc.png](02-02-add-dc.png)

-* You will land to and empty state page.
+* You will land on a page that is empty for now.
 Click on "Add data connection".
 Here are the information you need to enter:
 - Name:
 ```pipelines```
 - Access Key - **REPLACE WITH YOUR USER ID**: